Black, Queer, and Drowing in Shame

 How else can you support?
 Examine yourself.
 Examine how you think about and talk about the choices others make for themselves.
 Be open to understanding WHY you think a certain way.
 Maybe that means seeking out a therapist or community or resources for getting a different perspective.
 Maybe that means sharing these resources with your social networks to ensure that those who may feel like they’re drowning in shame, know that there are options available.
 You can literally save a life!

-To find a clinician of color to assist you in working through your shame, visit our website at www.cliniciansofcolor.com.
+Visit our website to find a clinician of color to assist you in working through your shame.

 ABOUT THE AUTHOR